 Joining this session are Parent Leaders from APHSA's System Alignment for Children & Families Working Group, a part of the SAYF Project.
 Christine Perez, Kennashka DeSilva, and Mariah Hunt celebrate their successes as parents, students and professionals and hearing their thoughts on what we can do to create a better future for all young families.

-To learn more or connect with a project lead, please reach out to Meg Dygert, Senior Policy Associate, Child Welfare and Family Well-Being, APHSA and/or Mary Nelson, Assistant Director, Practice, APHSA.
+To learn more or connect with a project lead, please reach out to Kapria Lee, Project Associate, Child and Family Well-Being, APHSA and/or Khristian Monterroso, Project Associate, Economic Mobility and Well-Being, APHSA.

 This research was funded by The Annie E. Casey Foundation, Inc., and we thank them for their support; however, the findings and conclusions presented on this page are those of the author(s) alone, and do not necessarily reflect the opinions of the Foundation